 Here’s an image of the doggy friendly kimchi recipe to print out and hang on your fridge:

 As long as the individual ingredients used are not bad for dogs, kimchi is a great addition to a dog’s diet.
-Be careful of those ingredients and steer clear of items that can be inherently toxic to dogs, such as garlic and onions.
+Be careful of those ingredients and avoid items that can be inherently toxic to dogs, such as garlic and onions.

-We often hear “can dogs eat [fill in the blank]” so we are working on a series of articles to discuss these topics.
-Please see our additional articles on our main page where we publish various articles relating to your pup’s health
+We often hear, “Can dogs eat [fill in the blank],” so we are working on a series of articles to discuss these topics.
+Please see our additional articles on our main page, where we publish various articles about your pup’s health.